 Malcolm McLaren, the Svengali of Punk, died Yesterday aged 64.

-Svengali is an eponym that means “a person who exercises a controlling or hypnotic influence on another, frequently for evil ends.”
+Svengali is an eponym (word that comes from a person’s name) that means “a person who exercises a controlling or hypnotic influence on another, frequently for evil ends.”

 The word derives from the name of a character in the 19th century gothic novel Trilby (1894), written by George du Maurier (1834-1896).
 In the novel, Svengali is an evil hypnotist who enables an untalented young woman named Trilby to become a great singer.